 Q: What’s the difference between Medicare and Medicaid?

-A: Medicare is a federal government-sponsored health care program for those 65 and over, and for younger people who are disabled (16 percent of all Medicare beneficiaries nationwide were under age 65 as of 2016).
-Most enrollees in Medicare have paid FICA taxes during their working years, and realize the benefits of that tax through Medicare coverage.
+Medicare is a federal government-sponsored healthcare program for those 65 and over, and for younger people who are disabled.
+(15 percent of all Medicare beneficiaries nationwide were under age 65 as of 2017.)
+Most people with Medicare paid FICA taxes during their working years, and realize the benefits of that tax through Medicare coverage.
+The federal government establishes the eligibility criteria for Medicare.

-Medicaid, on the other hand, is a health care program for low-income individuals who could not otherwise afford health insurance.
-Medicaid is jointly funded by the federal government and the state in which the enrollee lives.
-The states establish their own eligibility standards and services for Medicaid (within general parameters established by the federal government), while the federal government establishes criteria for Medicare.
+Medicaid, on the other hand, is a healthcare program for low-income individuals who could not otherwise afford health insurance.
+Medicaid is jointly funded by the federal government and the state in which an enrollee lives.
+States establish their own eligibility standards and services for Medicaid, within general parameters set by the federal government.
+Before the Affordable Care Act (ACA), most states only provided Medicaid coverage to disabled and elderly individuals, pregnant women, children, and low-income families – who had to be covered according to federal law.

 Here’s more information on Medicaid in each state, and where the states are in terms of Medicaid expansion under the ACA.

 Original Medicare coverage is the same in every state, including eligibility, benefits, and premiums.
 A Medicare beneficiary pays the same price for Medicare Part B, regardless of where the beneficiary lives (although premiums for Part B do vary based on other factors).